 A couple of the no-frills huts even fry it but you'll have to keep an eye on your chips.
 The resident gulls show scant disregard for indicators of acceptable behaviour.

 If you can't be fussed with walking nearly a mile from the mouth to the bridge over the River Blyth, there's an alternative way across to Walberswick.

-A seasonal or, if you like, a off the telly in a rowing boat.
-She knows her tides and will set off at sixty degrees to adjust for the straight hop across.
+A seasonal or a off the telly in a rowing boat if you'd rather.
+She knows her tides and will set off at 60 degrees to adjust for the straight hop across.
 Now that's what's thought to be called doing a 'proper shift'.